Quick Process GIF! (Read full guide below)

 Select a Camera and Upload Files

 ALL photos must be 2:3 aspect ratio JPG/JPEG images.
 ALL videos must be MP4 format.
 If you have to re-encode the video from another format, we recommend Handbrake.
 For best results, select the "h.264" Video Codec option when encoding.
+For best results, copy media over to your computer before uploading.

 Once you click on an event, click the SELECT CAMERA dropdown to select a camera.
 Icons to the left of each camera will show you if the camera is for Photos or Videos.